sohzm/cheating-daddy/README.md

 - **Multiple Profiles**: Interview, Sales Call, Business Meeting, Presentation, Negotiation
 - **Transparent Overlay**: Always-on-top window that can be positioned anywhere
 - **Click-through Mode**: Make window transparent to clicks when needed
+- **Notion Integration**: Use content from Notion pages/databases as additional context
 - **Cross-platform**: Works on macOS, Windows, and Linux (kinda, dont use, just for testing rn)

 ## Setup